morten-pedersen/Wordnet_NLTK/README.md

 access most other methods.

-**lemmas()** Lists words of the same meaning, with their synset and lemma names.
+**lemmas()**: Lists words of the same meaning, with their synset and lemma names.
 Can be called from synset.

 **lemma_names()**: lists lemma names of a synset.